 Avoid boredom by adding a variety of foods (think a combo of healthy carbs like brown rice, proteins, and veggies!) to your plate.
 Fill half your plate with fruits, veggies and treat meat as the secondary part of your dish to help keep your portions in check.
 Develop a habit of practicing mindful eating until you are 80% full - and save leftovers for later!

-Broiler chickens carry germs and bacteria that cause infections.
-As the chickens are given many antibiotics, some bacterial strains become antibiotic resistant.
-If you get food poisoning from these, they can't be killed by standard antibiotics.
-Plus the antibiotics themselves and growth hormones injected to the birds can enter your body and create health issues.
-Buy free-range chickens.
-Otherwise, cook the broiler to 165 °F and store below 40 °F.
+Broiler chickens carry antibiotic-resistant bacteria that cause food poisoning and cannot be killed by standard prescription antibiotics.
+The birds may also be given growth hormones for faster growth, which can affect your health.
+Buy free-range chickens or cook the broiler to 165 °F and store below 40 °F.

 Keep the fridge cool at 40°F and the freezer at 0°F. If it crosses 40°F, especially after a 2-hour-long power cut, meat, eggs, and milk may spoil but your nose may not be able to detect it.
 Don't keep the door open or even ajar for long.
 Store food in airtight containers, with the lid on and at the right place; for instance, meat in the meat drawer and eggs in the main section, not on the door shelves.
 Stored right, some fresh meat cuts can last a year.

 Except for the essential amino acid glutamine in it that may help with weight loss, bone broth doesn’t have many health benefits.
 But there are ways to make your broth bowl healthier, adding some meat to it being one.
 You can also have the broth before a meal so you feel satiated faster which will stop you from overindulging.

 We can notify you whenever we have something interesting to share!

 Allow notifications and you will never miss a thing